 Another interesting character among the piskies is that of Joan’s husband, King of the Piskies.
 His name is Jack-O-Latern, perhaps you’ve heard of him?

 Jack enjoys nothing more than leading you astray onto the vast Cornish Moors.
 Inconvenient yes, but it is in the nature of the piskies, afterall, to cause mischief on the unsuspecting.
 As fire spirits, they have the ability to emit light in the darkness.
 This tricks humans to believing they are following a lantern (the origin of ‘fairy lights’).

 According to the myth, if you were to call upon Joan the Wad for help, she would likely heed your request and lead you back to a safe path.

-If you want to go Piskie – spotting, take a short drive less than 20 mins East of Newquay to visit the Nine Maidens Stone Row.
+If you want to go Piskie – spotting, there are many options in Cornwall!
+Take a short drive less than 20 mins East of Newquay to visit the Nine Maidens Stone Row.

 Local myth says the stones were created when nine maidens were turned to stone as punishment for dancing on a Sunday.
 The Fiddler who played for them is now also a megalith, located north of the row.
 One of the main past times for Piskies is dancing, so together with their love of ancient sites and open fields, this is sure to be a favourite spot among them.

 Trethevy Quoit is another option.
 A well-preserved, megalithic tomb that lies between St Cleer and Darite in Cornwall.
 This ancient structure also has Piskie vibes!

 At the mouth of the River Camel estuary on the North Cornish coast lies an infamous sandbar that is responsible for many a shipwreck.

 The legend about how it got there is a story about one, vengeful mermaid.
 It is said that she cursed the harbour, forming what is now known as the Doom Bar.
 Like many Cornish folk tales, this story has a few variations.
 This is ones of them…